devondragon/jira-omnifocus/README.md

 ```

 **`username` and `password`**
 Username needs be set to your actual username, NOT your email address.
 You only need to set the password if you've set `keychain` to `false`.
+If you are using the new api_token for JIRA, just put the token in as the password.

 **`filter`**
 This is the JQL (JIRA's custom query language) command jira-omnifocus will use to find issues.